LiHongCSBLab/Raman_ProliHH/README.md

     * `2.modeling` machine learning models

 ## Citation
-Please cite our paper if you find this benchmarking work is helpful to your research.
+Please cite our paper if you find this work is helpful to your research.

 > Bihan Shen\#, Chen Ma\#, Lili Tang, Zhitao Wu, Zhaoliang Peng, Guoyu Pan\* and Hong Li\*.
 (2024) Applying machine learning for integration of multi-individual Raman-spectroscopy data to identify different stages of proliferating human hepatocytes.